smile-soft/wchat/README.md

 Erro was emitted

 ### Setting Intro
 You can set which of the fields user must fill in before starting the dialog.
-Default values are:
+Example values:
 ```
 [{
 		name: 'uname',